This page is based on a contribution from Zoran Obradovic.

-The process for finding the total point value of a pile of cards may seem slightly strange: for each set of three cards you add up their values and subtract 2.
-If at the end of your counting you have one or two odd cards left over they are worth one point less than their total value.
+The process for finding the total point value of a pile of cards may seem slightly strange.
+The cards are counted in batches of three, to find the value of a batch you add up the values of the cards and subtract 2.
+If at the end of your counting you have one or two cards left over they are worth one point less than their total value.
 (So 2 or 3 one-point cards are worth 1 point, but a single one-point card is worth nothing).
 The total value of the pack comes to 70 card points.
-This traditional point counting method, which is common to most forms of tarot, is further discussed and explained on a separate page: counting card points in tarot gems.
+This traditional point-counting method, which is common to most forms of tarot, is further discussed and explained on a separate page: counting card points in tarot games.

 In a positive contract, the declarer's side wins if at the end of the play they have at least 36 of the available 70 points.

 In each hand the declarer is the player who is prepared to undertake the highest contract.
-This is decided by bidding, so in order to understand the bidding, you first need to know what contracts are possible.
-The available contracts are here listed in ascending order, with their scores and brief descriptions.
+This is decided by bidding, so in order to understand the bidding, it is first necessary to know what contracts are possible.
+The available contracts are listed below in ascending order, with their scores and brief descriptions.
 Further details of the contracts are given later.

 The first two contracts listed (klop and three) are only available to Forehand (the player to dealer's right), in the case when all the other players pass.